mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 [zio-default-async-1]: Boiling some water
 ```

 As we expect, ZIO executed the two effects concurrently on different threads.
-Just to remember, concurrently running a set of tasks means that the order in which the runtime performs them is irrelevant.
+However, just to remember, concurrently running a set of tasks means that the order in which the runtime performs them is irrelevant.

 ### 6. Synchronizing with a Fiber